tenox7/vncxdmcp/README.md

-# VNC Xterminal via XDMCP as Docker Container
+# VNC Xterminal is a XDMCP Query via Xvncs as Docker Container

 https://hub.docker.com/r/tenox7/vncxterminal

-XDMCP query/indirect/broadcast in VNC.
+XDMCP query in VNC.
 Kind of like Xnest or Xephyr but with VNC backend.

 You can use any VNC client, on MacOS you can just `open vnc://127.0.0.1`.